HOres20/GameStore/README.md

 ### - PLAN FOR WEEK 8-FINISH THE MAIN PAGE
 ### - PLAN FOR WEEK 9- FINISH THE MENU AND README
 ### - PLAN FOR WEEK 10 - FINISH JAVASCRIPT
-### - PLAN FOR WEEK 11 - AD THRE OTHER PAGES SUCH AS SEARCH AND LIBRARY , STORE , CONTACT
+### - PLAN FOR WEEK 11 - ADD THE OTHER PAGES SUCH AS SEARCH AND HAVE LIBRARY , STORE , CONTACT
 ### - PLAN FOR WEEK 12 - FINISH REGISTRATION SYSTEM
 ### - PLAN FOR WEEK 13 - OPTIMIZATION FRONTEND AND BACKEND
 ### - PLAN FOR WEEK 14- FINISH PROJECT